 Aside from that, there is a monthly fee of $49 per terminal.
 There are no hidden fees or costs for things like service and routine maintenance.

-And lastly, for an iPad POS system made for general retail, you would think you would have access to a great number of various options, but this isn’t the case with ShopKeep.
+Lastly, for an iPad POS system made for general retail, you would think that you would have access to a great number of options, but this isn’t the case with ShopKeep.
 If that is what you need, you would be much better off with the Revel POS.

 Our Final Review for Beauty Supply POS Systems

-Ultimately, whatever POS platform that you choose to go with for your beauty supply business, the only *right* choice, is the choice that makes the most sense for you and your store.
+Ultimately, whichever POS platform you choose to go with for your beauty supply business, the only *right* choice, is the choice that makes the most sense for you and your store.